Some By Mi AHA BHA PHA 30 Days Miracle Toner Reality Check

 Is Some By Mi's Miracle Toner worth the hype?
 My Seoul-based review examines what it really does for your skin over 30 days.

 The Some By Mi AHA BHA PHA 30 Days Miracle Toner sits proudly on the shelves of Olive Young in Yeonnam-dong, its packaging almost screaming for attention.
 With a blend of natural exfoliants and a promise to transform your skin in just 30 days, it's hard to ignore the buzz that surrounds this product.
 But is the hype justified?
-Having lived in Seoul and navigated the vast landscape of K-beauty, I've decided to put this toner to the test.
+Having spent time exploring the vibrant K-beauty scene in Seoul, I put this toner to the test to see if it lives up to the claims.

 What’s Inside the Bottle?